According to Quartz, it is estimated that about 500,000 Nigerian students graduate from tertiary institutions every year.

 It would send a clear message — that power truly does belong to the people and tech helped make that happen.
 It would also drive home the point to the ruling class that we educated people will not be intimidated or silenced.

 For accountability, it would have been nice if we could have a totally digital election process.
-A blockchain powered election would be awesome seeing as the Sierra Leonean government has come out to declare that rumours of their blockchain election were greatly exaggerated.
+A blockchain powered election would be awesome seeing as the Sierra Leonean government has come out to declare that rumors of their blockchain election were greatly exaggerated.
 However, with our underdeveloped and incomplete national identity database, it won’t be feasible.
 Maybe during our next elections in 2023.

 Lastly, I can’t end this without touching on the hot topic of fake news.
 This is 2018 and fake news is a big deal.
 We’ve seen its impact on the politics of one of the world’s superpowers.
 With the recent episode of Cambridge Analytica and Facebook, it is now public knowledge that several parties use (and have been using) our data to manipulate us even here in Nigeria.
 At least, 271,000 people were compromised.
 What they were using this information for is still anyone’s guess but it just goes to show that everyone is aware of the role technology can play in swaying people and winning votes.
 We need to have our guard up.